gyhou/consumer_complaints/README.md

 ### Part 2
 `output_csv(dict_data, save_loc)`: Takes in the processed data and creates an output csv file.
 <br>
-Takes in 2 arguments:
-* dict_data: The dictionary with the processed data to covert into csv
+Takes in 2 arguments `dict_data`: The dictionary with the processed data to covert into csv
 * save_loc: The location and name to save the csv file to

 1. Set fieldnames for the csv file ('product', 'year', 'num_complaint','num_company', 'highest_percent')